legoatoom/ConnectibleChains/README.md

 #### Versions
 I will not be supporting versions lower than 1.19.4

-##### Updating from 1.19.2 to 1.19.4
-A lot changed in the code.
-I do not know what will happen when you update.\
-You can expect funky behaviour.

 #### Compatibility with other mods
 Using `data/c/tags/items/chains.json` we check if an item can be used to make a catenary.\